Portion of plate B41215. (1910).

 The goal of DASCH is to support the systematic study of the sky on 100 year time scales.
 To do this the DASCH team is working to digitize the majority of the Astronomical Photographic Glass Plate Collection's 550,000 glass plate negatives to produce full photometry results for the entire sky.

 The DASCH project has been a herculean effort spanning two decades.
 In order to ensure that the plate scanning is brought to completion, and that the resulting data are archived and as useful as possible, the project is undergoing a technical overhaul under the direction of the Wolbach Library.
-During this time, our servers will be down and access to DASCH data via existing interfaces will be limited.
+During this time, our servers will be down and access to DASCH data via existing interfaces may be limited.
 Please refer to our project FAQ and contact Daina Bouquin, Head Librarian of the Wolbach Library, if you have questions.
 We will do everything we can to respond to your request.

 By making the DASCH project part of the Library's portfolio of initiatives we are able to more fully benefit from resources available through the Harvard Library and the Weissman Preservation Center, in addition to gaining access to support from our expert colleagues at the Smithsonian Institution.